monsoonmaelstrom/book2/book2.md

 “What about you, Hazel?”
 Peter asks.

-“It’s a tie between privacy and churros,” I say glancing toward Liam.
+“It’s a tie between privacy and churros,” I say, glancing toward Liam.
 “I can feel you rolling your eyes, Alex.”

 “Yeah, I’ve got to go with privacy,” Liam says.